 - For clarity, 'procurement' under the Queensland Procurement Policy does not include 'grants' as defined in the Financial accountability handbook administered by Queensland Treasury.

 - Queensland Government departments or agencies use 3 different methods – open, limited or selective – to procure goods and services.

 - Government policy or instrument, excluding the Queensland Procurement Policy related guidelines and guidance, that influences or impacts procurement activities, practices and decisions.

 - Insurance that covers legal liability for claims arising out of a breach of professional duty in the provision of professional services.

 - Insurance that covers liabilities to the public for personal injury or property damage if you or your business is found to be negligent.

 - The government department or agency that is requesting goods or services from a supplier.

-- The acquisition process for goods, services and capital projects through purchasing, leasing and licensing.
-The definition of 'purchasing' extends to standing offer or similar arrangements by which terms and conditions of purchase are determined.
+- The acquisition process for goods and services through purchasing, leasing and licensing and this expression extends to standing offer or similar arrangements by which terms and conditions of purchase are determined.